 Worldwide Lounge Access

 No credit card will get you into more airport lounges than the Platinum Card.
-American Express calls it the Global Lounge Collection.
+This is – by far – the top reason travelers hold this card.
+American Express calls this the Global Lounge Collection.

-This is probably my favorite benefit of the Amex Platinum card.
+This is definitely my favorite benefit of the Amex Platinum card.
 I don’t know if I could go back to sitting at the gate and buying overpriced airport food ever again!

 $200 Annual Uber (or Uber Eats) Credit

-With this card, you get $200 in credits toward Uber rides split up across all 12 months of the year.
-You get up to $15 every month except for December, when you get $35 to round out the year.
+With this card, you get up to $200 in credits toward Uber rides split up across all 12 months of the year.
+You get up to $15 every month except for December, when you get up to $35 to round out the year.
 It’s a use-it-or-lose-it benefit, so make sure to use them up each month!

 $100 Global Entry or TSA PreCheck Application Credit